-I was at the grocery store on Saturday night and looked hard at the watermelons that seemed so out of place on an otherwise fall night.
-Yet—the melons were the right color and the thunk was proper, so I grabbed one and put it in my cart anyway.
+I was at the grocery store on Saturday and looked hard at the watermelons that seemed so out of place on an otherwise fall evening.
+Still—the melons were the right color and the thunk was proper, so I grabbed one and put it in my cart anyway.

-There is only one vivid memory of the few I have of him.
-We were sitting on a stage, waiting for rehearsal to begin, and as I turned in his direction, I caught him looking longingly at a classmate.
+There is only one vivid memory of the few I have of him: We were sitting on a stage, waiting for rehearsal to begin, and as I turned in his direction, I caught him looking longingly at a classmate.
 He caught me catch him.
-We paused, and then we laughed.
+We paused, and then we laughed and looked away, embarrased.

 I finished cutting the melon and put the pieces into containers in the fridge to cool.
 I took the rinds, now empty and somehow sacred, and placed them carefully in a bag.
 They were strangely beautiful even when they had been cleared of their color.
-Later that night I took the watermelon out of the fridge. and I ate the cold pieces one by one over the sink, thinking of him.
+Later that night I took the watermelon out of the fridge and I ate the cold pieces one by one over the sink, thinking of him.